2002 North Carolina Senate election: District 16

 The new 16th district overlaps with much of the former 14th district.
 Incumbent Democrats Eric Miller Reeves and Brad Miller have represented the 14th district since 1997.
 Miller ran for the U.S. House while Reeves was re-elected here.

 District 17

 The new 17th district is based in Southern Wake County and had no incumbent.
-Republican Richard Stevens won the open seat.
+Republican Richard Y. Stevens won the open seat.